Letters of last resort: Options

-The Guardian reported in 2016 that the options are said to include: "Put yourself under the command of the US, if it is still there", "Go to Australia", "Retaliate", or "Use your own judgement".
+The Guardian reported in 2016 that the options are said to include: "Put yourself under the command of the United States, if it is still there", "Go to Australia", "Retaliate", or "Use your own judgement".
 The actual option chosen remains known only to the writer of the letter.

 Fiction

 David Greig's 2012 play The Letter of Last Resort deals with the consequences and paradoxes of the letters.
 The play was first staged in February 2012 as a part of a cycle of plays on "The Bomb" at the Tricycle Theatre in London, directed by Nicolas Kent, with Belinda Lang playing the role of the incoming prime minister and Simon Chandler, her advisor.
 The production was also seen at the Traverse Theatre in Edinburgh, for the Edinburgh Fringe later the same year.
 The following year it was broadcast on BBC Radio 4, with the same cast, first transmitted on 1 June 2013.

 The KGB's attempts to obtain the contents of the letters of last resort are part of the plot of the BBC Cold War spy drama The Game (2014).